strimzi/strimzi.github.io/_posts/2025-08-20-queues-for-kafka.md

 ```
 The `group.coordinator.rebalance.protocols` configuration is for the list of enabled rebalance protocols.
 By default, it is set to `classic,consumer` therefore I set this to include `share`.

-The `unstable.api.versions.enable` configuration is technically internal configuration that should not be used in production.
-It allows enabling early access features for development and testing purpose.
+The `unstable.api.versions.enable` configuration is technically an internal configuration that should not be used in production.
+It enables early access features for development and testing purposes.

 Since I'm running a single node cluster, I also set `share.coordinator.state.topic.replication.factor` to 1.
 I'll cover more on this topic later.